 1. For the fiscal year ended December 31, 2021 2.
 SEC Identification Number CS201524712 3.
 BIR Tax Identification No 4.
-Exact name of issuer as specified in its charter r W the Name and Style of Wilcon Depot and Wilcon Essentials 5.
+Exact name of issuer as specified in its chart er W the Name and Style of Wilcon Depot and Wilcon Essentials 5.
 Quezon City, Philippines Province, Country or other jurisdiction of incorporation or organization 7.
-90 E. Rodriguez Jr. Ave., Ugong Norte, Queze Address of principal office on City 1110 Postal Code 8.
-(02) 8634-8387lssuer's telephone number, including area cod 9.
-Not Applicable Former name, former address, and former fis 10.
-Securities registered pursuant to Sections 8 a nd 12 of the SRC, or Sec.
-4 and 8 of the RSA Title of Each Class Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding COMMON SHARES 4,099,724,116 11.
-Are any or all of these securities listed on a S tock Exchange.
-Yes [√] No [] If yes, state the name of such stock exchange and the classes of securities listed therein: PHILIPPINE STOCK EXCHANGE - COMMO N SHARES 12.
-Check whether the issuer: reunder or Section 11 of the RSA and RSA R d by Section 17 of the SRC and SRC Rule 17.1 ule 11(a)-1 thereunder, and Sections 26 and 141 of the preceding twelve (12) months (or for such shorter period that the registrant was required to file such reports);
+90 E. Rodriguez Jr. Ave., Ugong Norte, Quez Address of principal office on City Postal Code 8.
+(02) 8634-8387 Issuer's telephone number, including area co 9.
+Not Applicable Former name, former address, and former fis 10 Securities registered pursuant to Sections 8 a and 12 of the SRC, or Sec.
+4 and 8 of the RSA Title of Each Class Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding COMMON SHARES 4,099,724,116 11 Are any or all of these securities listed on a S tock Exchange.
+Yes [√] No [] If yes, state the name of such stock exchang e and the classes of securities listed therein: PHILIPPINE STOCK EXCHANGE - COMMO DN SHARES

+12. Check whether the issuer:

+(a) has filed all reports required to be filed by Section 17 of the SRC and SRC Rule 17.1 thereunder or Section 11 of the RSA and RSA Rule 11(a)-1 thereunder, and Sections 26 and 141 of The Corporation Code of the Philippines during the preceding twelve (12) months (or for such shorter period that the registrant was required to file such reports);